unitedstates/bill-nicknames/README.md

 If you run a service that allows people to search for bills, this would be a great dataset to integrate into your search.

+Because this is designed to be responsive to **user searches**, it's important not to be literal.
+If someone searches for "SOPA", this should match on both SOPA **and** PIPA, because people don't know the difference, and the two are often confused or referred to as a single entity.

+Similarly, "Obamacare" should match on both the Patient Protection and Affordable Care Act **and** the associated Health Care and Education Reconciliation Act, which were passed as a package deal and both collectively define what people think of as "Obamacare".

 ### How it works